styled-system/styled-system/docs/guides/array-props.md

 but can quickly become second-nature with a little effort.
 The rationale for using arrays for design scales stems from the idea of constraint-based design.
-Before using something like Styled System, it can seem scary to commit to such a limited data type, but Styled System gives you a few escape hatches in the rare case where you need to "break out" of the constraints encouraged in this library.
+Before using something like Styled System, it can seem scary to commit to such a limited data type, but Styled System gives you a few escape hatches in the rare cases where you need to "break out" of the constraints encouraged in this library.

 The first question that comes up with approaches like this is always, "what if...".
 In software development, some people think that duplication is better than the wrong abstraction.